t2the2ndpower/Incxosi/README.md

 Have you gained life experience, overcome an obstacle, or received training and would like to pass this on?

-Inkosi allows those with knowledge to share it, in a one on one, incremental, measures based manner with accountability baked in.
+Incxosi allows those with knowledge to share it, in a one on one, incremental, measures based manner with accountability baked in.

 ## Basic Functionality ##

-- As a Master, Inkosi allows the Master user to create mini courses that are broken down into daily activities that span over 3, 6, or 12 weeks.
+- As a Master, Incxosi allows the Master user to create mini courses that are broken down into daily activities that span over 3, 6, or 12 weeks.
-- These dailiy activities are automatically delivered to the apprentice at preset times that the Inkosi set.
+- These dailiy activities are automatically delivered to the apprentice at preset times that the Incxosi set.
 - As the apprentice completes their daily activity, they respond via text or email.
-The response is tracked in the system and responses are then aggregated and delivered to the Inkosi's dashboard for overall apprentice engagement accountability.
+The response is tracked in the system and responses are then aggregated and delivered to the Incxosi's dashboard for overall apprentice engagement accountability.